seanDoJo/Parallel_KMeans/README.md

 - KMeans.py: A naive implementation of KMeans in numpy

+All testing code is prefixed with test_

+For displaying the results of some test code, move the output to the data directory and run the corresponding show_ function

 For calling parallel KMeans, refer to mnist_clustering.py or the documentation included in PKMeans.py